 Pamela was born in New Zealand and raised in Australia.
 She briefly attended the University of New South Wales before transferring to the National Institute for Dramatic Art, graduating in 1971 with Bachelor of Arts equivalency.
 She built a career in Australian theatre, playing leading roles with the Sydney Theatre Company,

 including Threepenny Opera, Peer Gynt and Edward Bond's Lear.

 In 1976 Pamela arrived in the UK where she proceeded to build a TV career.
-She was an overnight sensation in the award-winning TV series Not The Nine O'Clock News, renowned for her impersonations of Angela Rippon, Jan Leeming, Kate Bush and Janet Street-Porter.
-During the latter phases of Not the Nine O’Clock News she also established herself as a live standup comic, beginning at the Edinburgh Festival.
+She was an overnight sensation in the award-winning TV series Not the Nine O'Clock News, renowned for her impersonations of Angela Rippon, Jan Leeming, Kate Bush and Janet Street-Porter.
+During the latter phases of Not the Nine O’Clock News she also established herself as a live stand-up comic, beginning at the Edinburgh Fringe Festival.